All Episodes

 So that helps Biden a little bit.

-Now, on the other side, Biden saying that Trump is an existential threat, basically makes Biden a non-acceptable Democrat because he's attacking Trump.
+Now, on the other side, Biden saying that Trump is an existential threat basically makes Biden a non-acceptable Democrat because he's attacking Trump.

-And if you like Trump a little bit and you think he's doing okay for the country by the economic stuff, and then all of a sudden this guy says, well, he's an existential threat, which means he's a threat to your well-being, you, the American citizens that he's gonna hurt you and every one of us, is what Donald Trump's out to do.
+And if you like Trump a little bit and you think he's doing okay for the country by the economic stuff, and then all of a sudden this guy says, well, he's an existential fat, which means he's a threat to your well-being, you, the American citizens, that he's going to hurt you and every one of us.

-Number one, it's absurd, and number two, um, that basically helps Trump.
+And number two, that basically helps Trump.

-So what these guys should be doing, in particular Donald Trump, and you know, he never listens to me.
+So what these guys should be doing, in particular, Donald Trump, and you know, he never listens to me.

 But let's get back to Trump.